Purpose of this Statement

 Riverside is a housing association that has been providing affordable homes and investing in communities for over 90 years.
 Our vision is “Transforming Lives, Revitalising Communities”.
-In order to achieve this vision, it is essential that we go beyond than just providing homes.
-We must also deliver services and projects that can enhance our customers’ lives and ensure our communities remain sustainable.
+To achieve this vision, it is essential that we go beyond just providing homes; we must also deliver services and projects to enhance our customers’ lives and ensure our communities remain sustainable and resilient.

 What we currently do?

 Riverside Foundation is an independent, registered charity, but The Riverside Group is its main donor.
-Its charitable object is to: “To promote any charitable purpose within and around the area where the charity The Riverside Group Limited… has provided housing accommodation… and in particular charitable purposes… with the object of improving the conditions of life for the inhabitants of the area of benefit”.
-The charity is a grant giving body so doesn’t deliver projects, but provides grants to Riverside group projects and small external community projects.
+Its charitable object is to: “promote any charitable purpose within and around the area where the charity The Riverside Group Limited… has provided housing accommodation… and in particular charitable purposes… with the object of improving the conditions of life for the inhabitants of the area of benefit”.
+The charity is a grant giving body so does not deliver projects but provides grants to Riverside group projects and small external community projects.

 Care and Support

-Asset Management supported by the two wholly owned subsidiaries: Evolve and Riverside Direct often provide asset and environmental improvement projects in Riverside communities.
-They also take on a number of apprentices each year and offer work experience to local college students.
+Asset Management, supported by the two wholly owned subsidiaries: Evolve and Riverside Direct, often provide asset and environmental improvement projects in Riverside communities.
+They also take on several apprentices each year and offer work experience to local college students

 Social Value Priorities

 There is currently no set priorities for social value activities.
-However, Riverside will align with the new strategic priorities of the Riverside Foundation which are:
+However, Riverside will align with the strategic priorities of the Group-wide Livelihoods and Communities and the priorities of the Riverside Foundation, which are:

 What do we want to achieve in the future?